NEWS

-The 26th Europe-wide seminar of the series supported by the European Plant Science Organisation (EPSO) and aimed at the Plant Science community and its stakeholders.
+The 36th European-wide seminar of the series supported by the European Plant Science Organisation (EPSO) and aimed at the Plant Science community and its stakeholders.

 TTT: The seminar will be held online each third Thursday of the month at three (CET).

-On 19th October 2023 at 15:00 (CET) we will present three talks exploring Plants and Nutritional Security.
+On 17th October 2024 at 15:00 (CET) we will present three talks exploring “Enhancing the use of underutilised crops”

 The seminars will be hosted on Zoom and last approximately 1.5 hours.
 Numbers will be limited to 300 attendees and therefore please register early if you would like to join.
 There will be ample opportunities to ask questions and join the debate.
 So please join us to support this new and exciting initiative for European Plant Science by following this link just prior to the start of the seminar.